pslucas0212/AWS-Technology/README.md

   - Supports highly connected datasets like social media networks
   - Fully managed and serverless
   - Fast and reliable
+- Studying for the Exam
+  - RDS
+    - RDS is only for relational databases.
+Don't forget the supported database engines: Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
+  - DynamoDB
+    - Going into the exam, don't forget DynamoDB is a NoSQL database.
+  - Aurora
+    - Don't forget Aurora only supports PostgreSQL and MySQL.
+  - ElastiCache
+    - Keep in mind that ElastiCache is an in-memory datastore.
+  - Neptune
+    - Don't forget Neptune helps you create social media graphs.
+  - DocumentDB
+    - Keep in mind that DocumentDB supports MongoDB.

 #### Migration and Transfer
 - Database Migration Service (DMS) - DMS helps you migrate databases to or within AWS.